dnmilne/ask-logic/README.md

 * `page.pageIndex` is the index of this page in the `state.pages` array
 * `page.current` is set to **true** if the user is currently on this page

-The index of the current page is also stored in `scope.response.pageIndex`
+The index of the current page is also stored in `response.pageIndex`, and for convenience the current page is stored in `state.page`

 ###Extra notes